nulligun/ellaism-token-example/README.md

 Push your change to your GitHub repo an then create a pull request.

 There are plans to add Ellaism to the main Trust Wallet iOS and Android wallets.
-If you want your token included in those wallets you can fork this Ellaism tokens repository.
+If you want your token included in those wallets you can fork the [Ellaism tokens repository](https://github.com/ellaism/tokens).
 Place your icons in `/images/`.
 Name the image the address of your contract (all lower case) with a PNG extension.
 Make sure the resolution is 256x256.

 Push your change to your GitHub repo an then create a pull request.
 I will create a pull request to send your contact icons upstream so it will be included in the main Trust Wallet repo.

+The tokens repo will eventually be used by all wallets so it's a good idea to add your icons to both for the time being.

 ## Air Drop!

-Included in this repo is a python script that will allow you to send an air drop to a list of addresses in a text file.
-The current address.txt file consists of 26K or so Ella addresses that had a balance over 1 as of July 10th, 2018.
-Use this list, or replace it with one of your own.
+Included in this repo is a [python script](/give_away_tokens.py) that will allow you to send an air drop to a list of addresses in a text file.
+The current
+[addresses.txt](/addresses.txt) file consists of 26K or so Ella addresses that had a balance over 1 as of July 10th, 2018.
+Use this list, or replace it with your own.

-You'll then need to create a file named .env in the same place where you run give_away_tokens.py.
+You'll then need to create a file named .env in the same directory where you run give_away_tokens.py.
 Here is a sample of what it should look like:

 ```
 PRIVATE_KEY=blahblahblah